donleyp/www-psimer-net/about.md

 permalink: /about/
 ---

-Test.
 This blog is dedicated to the thoughts and doings of Donley P'Simer of Seattle, WA.

 I use Jekyll to build this website.
 You can find out more info about Jekyll at [jekyllrb.com](http://jekyllrb.com/)